pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 ##### getOptional()
 This method obtains all component references that match a specified locator.
-In the example below, we ask for the service component and obtain a list with it.
+In the example below, we ask for the controller component and obtain a list with it.

 {{< tabsection >}}
   Not available